 After the forfeiture, you get some time to pay off the tax debt and "redeem" your home.
-This will stop the foreclosure.
+Redeeming the property will stop the foreclosure.

 Under Michigan law, you will get approximately one year after the forfeiture to redeem your home.
 Specifically, you can redeem your home:

-To redeem your property, you have to pay to the county treasurer:
+To redeem your property, you'll typically have to pay to the county treasurer:

-If your situation meets certain criteria (for example, you meet the federal poverty income standards), you may be able to enter into a delinquent property tax installment payment plan to get current on the delinquent amounts (Mich.
+If your situation meets specific criteria, like if you meet the federal poverty income standards, you might be able to enter into an installment payment plan to get current on the delinquent amounts.
+(Mich.
 Comp.
 Laws § 211.78q).
-This too will stop the foreclosure.
-(For information about how to apply for a property tax installment plan, check with your county treasurer's office.)
+Entering into a payment plan will stop the foreclosure.
+For information about how to apply for a property tax installment plan, check with your county treasurer's office.

 Even though you'll get some time to redeem your Michigan home after a tax forfeiture, in most cases, it's better to take action earlier to try to make your taxes more affordable.
 For instance, before you fall behind in your taxes, you could: